collective/icalendar/docs/examples.rst

 ==================

 Have a look at the doctests in the tests directory of the package to get more examples.

-This example_ for introductory doctests and explanations.
-Here are two smaller_ examples_.

-.. _example: ../src/icalendar/tests/example.txt
-.. _smaller: ../src/icalendar/tests/small.txt
-.. _examples: ../src/icalendar/tests/groupscheduled.txt
-.. _multiple: ../src/icalendar/tests/multiple.txt

-All modules and classes also have doctests that shows how they work.
-There is also an `interfaces.py`_ file which describes the API.
+All modules and classes also have doctests that show how they work.

-.. _`interfaces.py`: ../src/icalendar/interfaces.py
+There is also an `interfaces.py` file which describes the API.